What Is a Tasting Note? A Simple Guide for Wine Beginners

 Structure: Light body, soft tannins, medium acidity

-Overall: Easy-drinking red with smooth texture
+Overall: Easy-drinking red with a smooth texture

 Example 3 — Cabernet Sauvignon